diegosasw/nuget-api-sdk/README.md

 The preferred approach for SDK automation is to release a new version every time the OpenAPI files change.

+GitHub Actions require permissions to create and approve pull requests.
+Go to the repository's settings under Actions > General, and enable `Allow GitHub Actions to create and approve pull requests`

 ## Versioning
 It uses dotnet tool `gitversion.tool` locally